When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The Xiaomi M365 scooter (also know as the Mi or Mijia) was released in 2017, and is currently one of the best selling electric scooters in its class.
+The Xiaomi M365 scooter (also known as the Mi or Mijia) was released in 2017 and is currently one of the best-selling electric scooters in its class.
 Not only is it affordable and fun to ride, but it is also well-built and has a host of features that set it apart from the competition.
-Read my full review below, for the lowdown on this great urban mobility solution.
+Read my full Xiaomi M365 review below, for the lowdown on this great urban mobility solution.

-The M365 Original and Pro variants, are manufactured by the Award-Winning transport and robotics company Ninebot, which is part of the Xiaomi Corporation – a massive Chinese company that specialises in hi-tech gadgetry, and makes anything from mobile phones, smart watches, robotic vacuum cleaners through to folding electric bikes.
+The M365 Original and Pro variants are manufactured by the Award-Winning transport and robotics company Ninebot, which is part of the Xiaomi Corporation – a massive Chinese company that specialises in hi-tech gadgetry, and makes anything from mobile phones, smart watches, robotic vacuum cleaners to folding electric bikes.

 Ninebot famously acquired the Segway brand back in 2015 – The Segway was an innovative self-balancing personal electric vehicle first released in Britain in 2001.

-The original Xiaomi M365 was released in 2017, and became an instant hit.
+The original Xiaomi M365 was released in 2017 and became an instant hit.
 Despite a recent product recall it continues to sell well.
-The original Scooter is still available, but for 2019 Xiaomi have released the new updated Pro model.
+The original Scooter is still available, but for 2019 Xiaomi has released the new updated Pro model.

 Performance wise both versions provide a more than adequate turn of speed.
-There are 3 power levels available: Eco 16 kh/m (12mph), Drive 19 km/h (12mph) and Sports mode 25 km/h (15mph).
+There are 3 power levels available: Eco 16 km/h (12mph), Drive 19 km/h (12mph) and Sports mode 25 km/h (15mph).

 The M365 does not have a display, but metrics, such as speed and battery consumption can be monitored through the companion app, which is available on Android or IOS.